Generic Name: tiotropium bromide and olodaterol

-Is the dose indicator on the STIOLTO RESPIMAT pointing to zero?
-The Stiolto Respimat inhaler is locked after 60 puffs (30 doses).
-If you have a sample or institutional pack, the Stiolto Respimat inhaler is locked after 28 puffs (14 doses).
+Is the dose indicator on the Stiolto Respimat pointing to 0 (zero)?
+The Stiolto Respimat inhaler is locked after the labeled number of puffs have been used.
 Prepare and use your new Stiolto Respimat inhaler.

-Is the dose indicator on the STIOLTO RESPIMAT pointing to zero?
-The Stiolto Respimat inhaler is locked after 60 puffs (30 doses).
-If you have a sample or institutional pack, the Stiolto Respimat inhaler is locked after 28 puffs (14 doses).
+Is the dose indicator on the STIOLTO RESPIMAT pointing to 0 (zero)?
+The Stiolto Respimat inhaler is locked after the labeled number of puffs have been used.
 Prepare and use your new Stiolto Respimat inhaler.

-Did you repeat Turn, Open, Press (TOP) less than three times after inserting the cartridge?
-Repeat Turn, Open, Press (TOP) three times after inserting the cartridge as shown in steps 4 to 6 under “Prepare for first use”.
+Did you repeat Turn, Open, Press (TOP) less than 3 times after inserting the cartridge?
+Repeat Turn, Open, Press (TOP) 3 times after inserting the cartridge as shown in steps 4 to 6 under “Prepare for first use”.

 For more information about STIOLTO RESPIMAT or a video demonstration on how to use Stiolto Respimat, go to www.stiolto.com, or scan the code below.
 You may also call 1-800-542-6257 or (TTY) 1-800-459-9906 for further information about Stiolto Respimat.